-large part because it presumes that all the so-called parameters of development are common to different countries.
-Among those parameters, we have so far emphasized those that are thrown up by the basic Solow model: savings rates, population growth rates and technical change.
+4.2.3.
+Parametric Convergence.
+Unconditional convergence is a bold assertion, in large part because it presumes that all the so-called parameters of development are common to different countries.
+Among those parameters, we have so far emphasized those in the basic Solow model: savings rates, population growth rates and technical change.
 But of course, all sorts of parameters could affect the steady states of a more broadly-specified model: educational capacity, political institutions, legal arrangements, culture, religion; you name it.
 To the truly broad scholar of economic development, as we must all aspire to be, none of this should escape our attention simply by a restrictive declaration of exogeneity.
 In that sense, conditional convergence is a bit limited.
-It displays an unseemly haste to get important objects out of the way so that we can continue in our quest to show that the playing field is ultimately (though "conditionally") level.
-The real differences could well lie elsewhere - and they deserve investigation and explanation.
-Rather than view them as impediments
+It displays an unseemly haste to get important objects out of the way so that we can continue in our quest to show that the playing field is "conditionally" level.
+The real differences could well lie elsewhere - and they deserve investigation and explanation.35 Rather than view them as impediments to the holy grail of "convergence," we should train our eye upon the determinants of savings, demographic change, technical progress, and the like; even culture, politics and institutions.